Where do you make?

 What happens if my jeans fail?

 If one of our products is faulty, we will replace it or refund you.
-Damage due to wear and tear will be repaired at a reasonable charge.
+Damage due to wear and tear will be repaired free of charge.
+So your favourites keep going.

 Why aren't all your jeans organic?

 They will be one day.
 As we are so tiny, we have to be able to do the minimums our suppliers ask of us, so we are working on it.
-And the aim is clear, to have all our denim to be organic.
+Our aim is clear, to have all our denim to be organic.